dinvlad/find-gcp-keys/README.md

 # find-gcp-keys

 This tool finds and prints valid Google Service Account keys on your filesystem.
-This is useful to keep track of any unexpired/non-disabled keys you may have.
+This is useful for keeping track of any unexpired/non-disabled keys you may have.

 It does NOT require any special permissions, or even to be authenticated with Google Cloud SDK.